coda/packs-sdk/docs/guides/basics/parameters.md

 });
 ```

-There some important difference between about vararg parameters and standard parameters:
+There are some important differences between vararg parameters and standard parameters:

 - They appear at the end of the formula, after all standard parameters.
 - Unlike standard parameters they are optional by default, and cannot by made required.